 ASML is the Lloyd's managing agency subsidiary of Argenta Holdings Limited ("AHL"), a private company with diversified interests in the Lloyd's insurance market.
-In July 2017, 100% of the issued share capital of AHL was acquired by Hannover Rück SE ("Hannover Re") whose immediate parent undertaking is Talanx AG, a leading global insurance group.
-Hannover Re has for some time supported Syndicate 2121 as both a traditional reinsurer and in terms of supporting capital providers.
+AHL is wholly owned by Hannover Rück SE ("Hannover Re") whose immediate parent undertaking is Talanx AG, a leading global insurance group.
+Hannover Re has for some time supported Syndicate 2121 as both a traditional reinsurer and with the provision of capital.

-As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £270 million in 2016 to £340 million in 2019.
+As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £298 million in 2017 to £425 million in 2020.
 The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas.

-The syndicate underwrites a broad cross section of classes, historically short tail in nature although longer tail business has become an increasing part of the account in recent years.
-The classes of business written include marine, property, energy and utility on predominantly a short tail basis; and casualty, liability marine and energy and elements of the UK insurance and specialty classes with longer tail characteristics.
-The syndicate underwrites business on a global basis from London, via a service company in Singapore, AUA, which has two branch offices in Australia and also by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.
+The syndicate underwrites a broad cross section of classes including marine, property, energy and utility on predominantly a short tail basis; and casualty, liability marine and energy and elements of the UK insurance and specialty classes with longer tail characteristics.
+The syndicate underwrites business on a global basis: from London; via a service company in Singapore, AUA, which has two branch offices in Australia; and also by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.

 In 2018 ASML established a Special Purpose Arrangement, Syndicate 6134, to be managed alongside Syndicate 2121.
 Syndicate 6134, sponsored and capitalised by the Hannover Re group, underwrites quota share reinsurances of business written by Syndicate 2121 as the host syndicate.
-Syndicate 2121 will retain at least 10% of the business introduced by the sponsor.
+Syndicate 2121 retains at least 10% of the business introduced by the sponsor.

-Syndicate 6134 underwrote gross net written premium in 2018 of £19.5 million across specific classes of business within the underwriting capability of the host syndicate.
-For the 2019 year of account the expectation is that Syndicate 6134 will underwrite £29.8 million of gross net premium and that this will increase further over time.
+A strategy of continued growth has also been adopted in respect of Syndicate 6134.
+In 2018 the syndicate underwrote gross net written premium of £21.9 million across specific classes of business within the underwriting capability of the host syndicate.
+This increased to £31.1 million for 2019 and for the 2020 year of account the expectation is that Syndicate 6134 will underwrite £105.6 million of gross net premium.
+It is expected that this will increase further over time.
 Syndicate 2121 receives an overriding commission in respect of these arrangements.
 The quota share contracts are being underwritten on a funds withheld basis although amounts may be advanced if needed to enable Syndicate 6134 to finance its standalone obligations.